sdbs-uni-p/-schema-inference-repro/Readme.md

 ## Moving Output to the Host System
 All results are stored at ``/home/repro/results`` in the container.
 To copy the results to the host system, use ``docker cp <name>:/home/repro/results .``, replacing name with the name specified in the ``docker run`` command (see above).
 If you have not specified a name, use the container ID (which can be obtained with ``docker ps``) instead.

+Binary images for x86-64 and ARM64 architecutres are provided on [Zenodo](https://doi.org/10.5281/zenodo.6985648).
+To load them, execute ``docker load -i <filename>``.